g41797/odin-itc/flat/docs/layer4_deepdive.md

 You cannot do this.\
 Do not try to use Pool's get/put for Mailboxes or Pools.\
-The Pool will treat them as a "foreign" id and panic.
+If the pool is open, it will treat them as a "foreign" id and panic.

 ---